contains advertisements as well as screened job leads. Please

 to our ongoing commitment to provide

-everyone who uses our site with the best possible resources, we are
+everyone who uses our site with the best possible resources, we are unable to provide one-on-one job-search counsel.

 something there that suits your background and goals.